 Hiding in plain sight – The dangers of office treats and “cake culture”

-As we all know, one of the major perks of working in an office are the free snacks.
+As we all know, one of the major perks of working in an office is the free snacks.
 But are these tasty treats as innocent as they first appear?

 Recent studies have challenged the well-established consensus that calories from office treats “don’t count”.
 Various Dietetic Think Tanks have made radical suggestions that calories from a lemon raspberry muffin eaten at the office are in fact equal to one eaten at home.